ahtisham73/IntelliDrive-Lane-and-Vehicle-Detection/README.md

 ## Results 📈

 The YOLOv8 model successfully detected vehicles and lane boundaries in real-world video data.
 The system maintained high accuracy and processing speed, even in dynamic environments.
-Below are key results:
+Below are the key results:

 - **Vehicle Detection Accuracy**: High precision for vehicle classification. 🎯
 - **Lane Detection**: Accurate identification of lane boundaries. 📊